Where to buy a PS5 in the UK and US today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Update 14 July: The PS5 is in stock at Very, AO, BT Shop, EE and Studio.
+Update 14 July: The PS5 is in stock at Very, AO, BT Shop and Studio.
+It has sold out at EE.
 Read on for more information.

 Since its launch in 2020, the PlayStation 5 has been ridiculously difficult to procure.
 Supply chain issues stemming from the coronavirus pandemic have brought the production of Sony’s latest games console to a near-standstill.